maxschommer/lab4-4bal/README.md

 *Maximilian Schommer & Solomon Greenberg*

-THe goal of this lab is to extend our CPU from Lab 3 with a set of SIMD (Single Instruction Multiple Data) instructions.
+The goal of this lab is to extend our CPU from Lab 3 with a set of SIMD (Single Instruction Multiple Data) instructions.
 We will be very loosely following the [MIPS SIMD whitepaper](https://s3-eu-west-1.amazonaws.com/downloads-mips/documents/MD00926-2B-MSA-WHT-01.03.pdf).

 ## SIMD Architecture ##